thom4parisot/photography/source/_posts/2015/ferme-du-bec-hellouin.md

       region: Normandy
       country: France
     comment: |-
       [Marc](http://terreenciel.blogspot.co.uk/) is a wizard of the soil and wild plants.
-He shows us how to analyse a soil and see its composition.
+He shows us how to analyse it and to observe its composition.

-      This is useful to help seed the right species at relevant spots of the land.
+      This is useful to help seed the right species in a soil structure they can accommodate with.
   - src: CNV00025.jpg
     date: 2016-06-07
     location:
       region: Normandy
       country: France
     comment: |-
-      This is what a good compost looks like.
+      This is what a good humus looks like.
 Clean, light and airy.

       I do not know why, but it smells good and looks like the right colour.
   - src: CNV00032.jpg